Greenberg (film)

-Greenberg is a 2010 American comedy-drama film written and directed by Noah Baumbach.
-The film stars Ben Stiller, Greta Gerwig, Rhys Ifans, Brie Larson and Jennifer Jason Leigh.
-Greenberg was produced by Scott Rudin Productions and distributed by Focus Features.
+Greenberg is a 2010 American romantic comedy-drama film directed by Noah Baumbach, who wrote the screenplay and co-wrote the story with his then-wife Jennifer Jason Leigh.
+The film stars Ben Stiller, Greta Gerwig, Rhys Ifans, and Leigh, with Mark Duplass, Merritt Wever, Chris Messina, Brie Larson, Juno Temple, Jake Paltrow, and Dave Franco in supporting roles.
 The film's soundtrack features the first film score by James Murphy.

-Although the film received positive reviews, it was a box office bomb, grossing $7 million against a $25 million budget.
+The film had its world premiere at the 60th Berlin International Film Festival on February 14, 2010.
+Distributed by Focus Features, Greenberg began a limited theatrical release in New York City and Los Angeles on March 19, 2010, followed by a wide release in the United States on March 26.
+It received positive reviews from critics and grossed $7 million worldwide against a budget of $25 million.

 Plot

 Florence Marr is a personal assistant to the Greenberg family in Hollywood Hills.
-Before the family leaves on a trip to Vietnam, Phillip Greenberg explains his brother, Roger will be staying at the house, ostensibly to build a doghouse for their pet, Mahler.
-Phillip's wife, Carol confides that Roger has just been released from a hospital after a nervous breakdown.
+Before the family leaves on a trip to Vietnam, Phillip Greenberg explains his brother Roger will be staying at the house, ostensibly to build a doghouse for their pet German Shepherd, Mahler.
+Phillip's wife, Carol, confides that Roger has been recently released from a psychiatric hospital after a nervous breakdown.

-Arriving from New York City, Roger has an awkward encounter with Florence, and spends his time building the doghouse, watching neighbors swim in the Greenbergs’ pool, and writing various letters of complaint.
+Arriving from New York City, Roger has an awkward encounter with Florence.
+He spends his time building the doghouse, watching neighbors swim in the Greenbergs' pool, and writing various letters of complaint.
 His Welsh friend Ivan Schrank invites him to a party at the home of their former bandmate Eric Beller, where Roger is uncomfortable and Eric is openly hostile.
-Roger runs into Beth, an ex-girlfriend, explaining he is in Los Angeles to simply do nothing for a while.
+Roger encounters Beth, an ex-girlfriend, explaining he is in Los Angeles to simply do nothing for a while.

 Roger calls Florence to meet for a drink.
-He does not drive so she picks him up, stopping at her apartment for her purse.
+He does not drive, so she picks him up, stopping at her apartment for her purse.
 They begin to have sex, but Florence stops him, having just come out of a long relationship and not wanting to have meaningless sex.
-Roger suggests they keep things platonic and she agrees, but they remain drawn to each other.
+Roger suggests they keep things platonic, and she agrees, but they remain drawn to each other.

-Over dinner, Eric vents that Roger declined a major record deal for their band fifteen years ago.
+Over dinner, Eric vents that Roger declined a major record deal for their band 15 years earlier.
 He marvels that Ivan, devastated by losing the contract, still speaks to him.

-Noticing Mahler is lethargic, Roger calls Florence to take them to a vet, where they learn he has an auto-immune disease.
+Noticing the dog Mahler is lethargic, Roger calls Florence to take Mahler to a veterinarian, where they learn he has an autoimmune disease.
 Their relationship soon escalates, with Florence falling for Roger despite his outbursts and awkwardness.

-Roger meets Beth for drinks and recalls minute details from their time together, which she barely remembers; she leaves abruptly when Roger tries to rekindle their relationship.
+Roger meets Beth for drinks and recalls minute details from their time together, which she barely remembers.
+She leaves abruptly when Roger tries to rekindle their relationship.